-2.11 Feasibility
+2.7 Feasibility

-The HVTN 804/HPTN 095 team has the significant advantage of data and experience from the AMP Study to inform an assessment of the feasibility of

-HVTN 804/HPTN 095, appreciating that while this concept is significantly different from the parent AMP Study, all participants for HVTN 804/HPTN 095 will be from the AMP cohort at sites and in communities now familiar to the AMP and HVTN 804/HPTN 095 teams.
-AMP accrual and retention rates, early termination rates, data quality and safety have been excellent by any standard, perhaps particularly so considering the demanding nature of the two AMP trials (HVTN 704/HPTN 085 and HVTN 703/HPTN 081) that, together, enrolled 4,625 participants for two years of monthly clinic visits and q8-weekly intravenous infusions (119, 120).
-In over 35,000 IV infusions administered to date, no procedural complications (eg, local IV site infection,) have been observed; two thirds of participants receive VRC01 and very low rates of infusion reactions have been observed, all of which have been medically managed exceptionally well (119, 121).
+The HVTN 805/HPTN 093 team has the significant advantage of data and experience from the AMP Study to inform an assessment of the feasibility of HVTN 805/HPTN 093, appreciating that while this concept is significantly different from the parent AMP Study, all participants for HVTN 805/HPTN 093 will be from the AMP cohort at sites and in communities now familiar to the AMP and HVTN 805/HPTN 093 teams.
+AMP accrual and retention rates, early termination rates, data quality and safety have been excellent by any standard, perhaps particularly so considering the demanding nature of the 2 AMP trials (HVTN 704/HPTN 085 and HVTN 703/HPTN 081) that, together, enrolled 4,625 participants for 2 years of monthly clinic visits and q8-weekly IV infusions (111, 112).
+In over 35,000 IV infusions administered to date, no procedural complications (eg, local IV site infection,) have been observed; 2/3 of participants receive VRC01 and very low rates of infusion reactions have been observed, all of which have been medically managed exceptionally well (111, 113).

-While overall performance in AMP has been exceptional, the HVTN 804/HPTN 095 team also considered site-specific performance and other considerations in determining which sites will implement HVTN 804/HPTN 095.
+While overall performance in AMP has been exceptional, the HVTN 805/HPTN 093 team also considered site-specific performance and other considerations in determining which sites will implement HVTN 805/HPTN 093.
 Considerations include: site-specific retention performance; timeliness and accuracy of safety data submission; access to potentially eligible participants; site capacity for frequent clinic visits and close clinical monitoring of participants; access to and capacity for close partnership with primary HIV care, including timely ART reinitiation; and site willingness to participate, including receptivity of site investigators, community representatives, and regulatory authorities.

-Partnership with regional investigator, regulatory, and community representatives for the development of HVTN 804/HPTN 095 has already begun in earnest and is ongoing.
+Partnership with regional investigator, regulatory, and community representatives for the development of HVTN 805/HPTN 093 has already begun in earnest and is ongoing.

-A consultation with Peruvian investigators, regulatory and public health representatives, and community representatives, including representatives on the local Community Advisory Board (CAB), was held in April 2019 in Lima, Peru.
-Attendees were engaged and were universally supportive of HVTN 804/HPTN 095 moving forward in Peru in their communities, with some participants stating, "We need this," and "Continue with the study development as soon as possible."
-A postconsultation survey clearly reflected that attendees understood and supported the HVTN 804/HPTN 095 concept and design, and their understanding and engagement was also evident in attendee questions and dialogue throughout the consultation.
+A symposium with sub-Saharan African investigators, regulatory and public health representatives, and community representatives, including representatives from local Community Advisory Boards (CABs), was held in August 2019 in Cape Town, South Africa, with co-sponsorship by the South African Medical Research Council (SAMRC).
+Attendees were engaged and were supportive of contributing to the global HIV cure and remission research agenda, including with rigorously-designed ATIs like HVTN 805/HPTN 093, with some participants stating, "We need this," "This is for our communities," and "This [an AMP ATI] is a first step."
+Understanding and engagement was also evident in attendee questions and dialogue throughout the consultation.

-Early in development, the HVTN 804/HPTN 095 team also solicited and received input and support from the Martin Delaney Collaboratory Community Advisory Board (MDC CAB), whose US-based members reviewed the concept and provided positive feedback on the concept's rationale and design.
-MDC CAB members also contributed to engagement throughout May 2019 with HVTN and HPTN community representatives, including the AMP Community Working Group (AMP CWG), whose members include community educators, recruiters, and CAB members from each AMP site.
-Several forums also provided opportunities for discussion and feedback regarding HVTN 804/HPTN 095 with all AMP Protocol Team and site (eg, investigators, clinic coordinators) representatives and AMP CWG members.
+Early in development in early 2019, the HVTN 805/HPTN 093 team also solicited and received input and support from sub-Saharan African AMP investigators, policy makers, basic and clinical scientists, and from the AMP Community Working Group (AMP CWG), whose members include community educators, recruiters, and CAB members from each AMP site.
+Several forums throughout 2019 also provided opportunities for additional discussion and feedback regarding HVTN 805/HPTN 093 with AMP Protocol Team and site representatives (eg, investigators, clinic coordinators) and AMP CWG members.

-Community engagement and site readiness, as described above, is necessary but not sufficient to support the conduct of HVTN 804/HPTN 095.
+Community engagement and site readiness, as described above, are necessary but not sufficient to support the conduct of HVTN 805/HPTN 093.
 AMP participant willingness to participate in the ATI is a crucial additional feasibility consideration.
 Again, interim data from AMP provides some insight here.